No-Fault Divorce UK – New Divorce Laws Explained

 Common Questions About No-Fault Divorce

 - When will no-fault divorce become law in the UK?
 The UK Parliament passed the divorce and Dissolution Act in 2020 after much debate and it will more than likely come into effect sometime during the Spring of 2022 after COVID-19 related delays.
 The Court Service needs to create the regulations and systems needed to put the Act into effect.
 This law only applies to England and Wales.

 - Can you get a no-fault divorce online?
 Yes, you can get a no-fault divorce online at the present time as there is the option to divorce after 2 years if you both consent.
 This does however require the consent of both parties, whereas, with a true no-fault divorce, no one can object to the divorce.

-- What is the main benefit of no-fault divorce?
-The main benefit of a no-fault divorce is the parties do not need to make any allegations about the other person and this is hoped will reduce acrimony and allow the parties to separate and deal with their finances and children in a more constructive manner.
+- What are the main benefits of a no-blame divorce?
+The main benefit of a divorce without blame is the parties do not need to make any allegations about the other person and this is hoped will reduce acrimony and allow the parties to separate and deal with their finances and children in a more constructive manner.

 - Is it worth waiting for the law to change before filing for divorce?
-With the actual processes unlikely to be in place before October 2021 at a minimum, it may be too long for some people to wait to file for their divorce, especially if they have been separated for some time.
+With the actual processes unlikely to be in place by April 2022 at a minimum, it may be too long for some people to wait to file for their divorce, especially if they have been separated for some time.

 What are the benefits of no-fault divorce?